nubskr/codespace/README.md

 - **🤝 Collaborative Features**: Utilized WebSockets (Socket.IO) for real-time collaboration.

 - **⛏ Web scraping**: Used BeautifulSoup with a custom scraper to scrape problems from codeforces.

+- **🏖️ Sandboxing**: Implemented sandboxing inside the docker container by setting up non previliged users to prevent untrusted codes from accessing the root userspace.

 - **📦 Problem Packages**: Stored in MongoDB for easy management.
   - Includes: